RobinSchmidt/SurgeSynth-RobsUserData/ReadMe.md

   https://github.com/RobinSchmidt/SurgeSynth-RobsUserData

 repository.
-This can be done as follows: Open the GitHub Desktop application and go to:
+This can be done as follows: After a fresh install of Surge, there will be the default

+  C:\Users\MyUserName\Documents\Surge XT

+and yet empty directory that was created by the Surge installer.
+That directory needs to be deleted (or maybe renamed, just in case one want to go back to the default content).
+Then open the GitHub Desktop application and go to:

   File -> Clone Repository